TheAlbatross279/thealbatross279.github.io/_posts/2016-01-31-netflix-sabbatical.markdown

 ---
 layout: post
-title:  Why I'm taking a Netflix Sabbatical description:"What would you rather be doing instead?":
+title:  Why I'm taking a Netflix Sabbatical
+description: "What would you rather be doing?"
 headline: "Why I'm taking a Netflix Sabbatical "
 categories:
 - minimalism